Singapore Zoo: Animals and exhibits

 Visitors first walk through a Konso and Amharic village with several waga sculptures dotted around.
 A large troop of hamadryas baboons are mixed with a herd of Nubian ibexes in an enclosure recreating the rugged steppes of Ethiopia.
+Meerkats, common kusimanses, servals, rock hyraxes and South African ground squirrels are kept in smaller enclosures.
+A bridge from which you can view the baboons overlooks an enclosure with a pond, home to a pair of spur-winged geese nearby.